 … They were created as male and female from the earth.
 When the rest of the creatures were created, woman was with man just as the female animal is with the male: she does not accept the male’s control nor remain near him to serve him. … Therefore, the Creator discerned mankind’s needs and pleasures, and created him unique and alone.
 He took one of his ribs and fashioned woman from it, and brought her to the man to be his wife and helpmate and support him, since she is considered one of his limbs, which was created to serve him, and that man should have control over her just as he has control over his limbs. …

 But the creation account, as a story that establishes woman’s status in relation to man, also points out man’s duties toward woman, whom he promises to cherish as one of his own limbs.
 Hence the Rabad (p.
-124) derives a relatively wider perception of the mitzvah of onah (lit. a period; the time when the husband is obliged to satisfy his wife’s sexual needs).
+124) derives a relatively wider perception of the A biblical or rabbinic commandment; also, a good deed.mitzvah of Biblically mandated fulfillment of a wife's sexual needs.onah (lit. a period; the time when the husband is obliged to satisfy his wife’s sexual needs).
 According to the view of woman as a limb of her husband, he is required to provide for all his wife’s needs.
 The author pays special attention to the man’s duty to have sexual relations with his wife: “If he sees that she seeks to be intimate with him, that she is conciliatory with him and ornaments herself before him, then he must gladden her by fulfilling the mitzvah. …”

 The importance of the motives for sexual activity is one of the work’s most interesting discussions.
 The author shares an emphasis on the intention and motive behind the act of intimacy with the author of Iggeret Ha-Kodesh, who also places the issue of intention at the center of his works.